aneisch/epaper-stock-ticker-display/README.md

 esphome run stock_ticker_display.yaml
 ```

 Or upload a compiled binary via the OTA update mechanism on the web interface (you can connect via the name.local, eg: `http://stock_ticker_display_main.local`, or via the captive/WiFi setup interface) after the first flash.
+A compiled binary in OTA format is available in this repository's releases.
+You can use this and then tweak the parameters via the web interface.